Saints Mary and Joseph Catholic Cathedral: History

 In the meantime and under the bishop's instruction, the veteran pioneering parish priest Dean John Thomas Lynch and first administrator of the Armidale Diocese was responsible for the construction of the diocese' first cathedral.
 After receiving the Abstinence Pledge from many & laying foundation stones at places such as Maitland, Grafton & Tenterfield to name a few, Dean Lynch officiated at the laying of the foundation stone in Armidale on 8 December 1870.
 The Armidale Express reported the occasion and provided a photographer.
 1870 was the centenary of the discovery of Australia by Captain Cook and the same year that Thunderbolt was apprehended at Kentucky Creek.
 Built on the same site as the present cathedral at the corner of Dangar St and Barney St, the brick, stone and shingle cathedral was opened and dedicated in 1872 as the principal church of the Catholic Diocese of Armidale.
 Growth was quick due to mission donations from Europe and the opportunities of this region.
 There is a later 1912 historic photo of the new and old cathedrals standing side by side – illustrating the wisdom of the buildings project managers.
-Parts of the first cathedral were recycled to the Bundarra Catholic church & to the nearby St Marys primary school.
+Parts of the first cathedral were recycled to the Bundarra Catholic church & to the nearby St Mary's primary school.
 Dean Lynch was well known in Maitland and Taree parishes prior to his duties in Armidale.
 Dean Lynch was one of the original "Men of '38".
 In Maitland and in Armidale, "the Dean" collaborated with The Patriarch of Armidale, "Joseph Daly" and his wife Mary.
 The couple were married in Ireland prior to migrating to New South Wales.
 In Armidale they were initially based as overseer at Tilbuster station & they raised an Armidale-based family.
 The Daly family donated the land the cathedral is presently built upon.
 Mary Daly died in the same year the foundation stone was laid, namely 1870.
 Their last resting place is in the Old Catholic cemetery at Armidale about 50 meters south of Lynches Rd Armidale, named after their good friend Dean Lynch.
 Dean Lynch, Monsignor Lynch by then, later worked from St Bedes Parish Church Pyrmont and a chapter was dedicated to "The Dean" in the 2017 publication for the sesquicentenary of that historic Pyrmont parish.
 As a passing note, the sandstone pointed arches at the entrance and the internal sandstone pillars of the cathedral are known as Pyrmont Sandstone.
 The last resting places of all of the "Men of '38" are side by side at Rookwood Cemetery Sydney.
 This continues a long established Sydney – Armidale interdependent link between the first convict built great northern road to Maitland, the later steamship access via Taree and Grafton and the later Great Northern Railway line.
 The Armidale Diocese is described as a suffragan diocese of the Sydney Archdiocese.